 The 2008, 2009 and 2010 Annual Reports were published under our previous name: The ASCO Cancer Foundation.

-The Conquer Cancer Foundation, ASCO’s philanthropic affiliate, raises funds in support of ASCO and Conquer Cancer programs, including a grants program that is run and operated by Conquer Cancer.
+Conquer Cancer raises funds in support of ASCO and Conquer Cancer programs, including a grants program that is run and operated by Conquer Cancer.

-The list includes donations pledged between January 1, 2016 and December 31, 2016, and is based on the best information available at the time of posting.
-(Note: Donations pledged in 2016 may not be received until 2017; for this reason, the information in this list may not match information provided by donors and supporters, or financial reports published in the ASCO or Conquer Cancer 2016 Annual Reports.)
+The list includes donations pledged between January 1, 2022 and December 31, 2022, and is based on the best information available at the time of posting.
+(Note: Donations pledged in 2022 may not be received until 2023.
+For this reason, the information in this list may not match information provided by donors and supporters, or financial reports published in the ASCO or Conquer Cancer 2022 Annual Reports.)
 Support is pledged for the specific ASCO or Conquer Cancer program indicated in the list, or for “general mission support.”
-General mission support includes donations to Conquer Cancer’s Mission Endowment Program, and donations that are not designated for a specific program but are used to advance ASCO’s and Conquer Cancer’s key mission activities.
+General mission support includes donations to Conquer Cancer’s Mission Endowment Program.
+Donations that are not designated for a specific program but are used to advance ASCO’s and Conquer Cancer’s key mission activities.

 Donations made to Conquer Cancer in support of its grants program are used to fund grants and awards and distributed by Conquer Cancer to grantees.